Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 • 5.2 Medication Interactions

-• 7 When Ginger Is Not Enough — Red-Flag Symptoms
+• 7 When Ginger Isn’t Enough — Red-Flag Symptoms

 • 8 Frequently Asked Questions

-• 8.1 Can ginger replace sumatriptan or other prescription migraine medications?
+• 8.1 Can ginger replace sumatriptan or other prescription migraine medication?

-• 8.3 Does ginger help with migraine nausea specifically?
+• 8.4 Does ginger help with migraine-related nausea specifically?

-• 8.5 Is it safe to combine ginger with ibuprofen or acetaminophen for migraines?
+• 8.5 Is it safe to combine ginger with ibuprofen or acetaminophen?

 • 9 References

-The underlying mechanism involves abnormal activation of pain pathways in the trigeminal nerve system, along with changes in serotonin signaling.
-Inflammatory molecules called prostaglandins contribute to the sensitization of pain fibers around the blood vessels of the brain — which is where ginger’s pharmacology becomes relevant.
+The mechanism involves the trigeminal nerve system and shifting serotonin signaling.
+Inflammatory molecules called prostaglandins sensitize the pain fibers around blood vessels in the brain — and that’s the exact pathway where ginger’s chemistry becomes relevant.

 Common Migraine Triggers

-Triggers vary from person to person, but commonly include:
+Triggers vary from person to person, but the usual suspects are:

 • Stress and anxiety